MarioniLab/SpatialMouseAtlas2020/README.md

 Scripts can be found in the `scripts` folder, with a description and order of running in `script_descriptions.txt`

 Code for the Shiny app can be found in the `SpatialMouseAtlas` folder.
+Note that the `data` folder within the app can be downloaded from the Data link (below).

 #### Further information

-Raw data is available here https://content.cruk.cam.ac.uk/jmlab/SpatialMouseAtlas2020/
+Data: is available to download here https://content.cruk.cam.ac.uk/jmlab/SpatialMouseAtlas2020/

-Interactive visualisation (Shiny app) of the data here https://marionilab.cruk.cam.ac.uk/SpatialMouseAtlas/
+Shiny app: Interactive visualisation here https://marionilab.cruk.cam.ac.uk/SpatialMouseAtlas/

 Contact: shila.ghazanfar - at - cruk.cam.ac.uk or marioni - at - ebi.ac.uk